nus-cs2103-AY2021S1/ip/docs/README.md

 Format: `done INDEX`

+Example of usage:

+`done 1`

 ### Sort the task list : `sort`

 Sort the task list by date or by description.

 Format: `sort by date` / `sort by description`

+Example of usage:

+`sort by date` or `sort by description`

+### Saving the data
+Duke's data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.